IBM-Cloud/techxchange-labs/docs/aiobserve-1815/30-monitor-cos.md

 IBM Cloud Object Storage is a highly available, durable, and secure platform for storing unstructured data.
 Unstructured data (sometimes called binary or "blob" data) refers to data that is not highly structured in the manner of a database.
 For more information, see [About Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage).

-You can integrate IBM Cloud Object Storage with some of the following services that are deployed through the DA:
+You can integrate IBM Cloud Object Storage with some of the following services that are deployed through the deployable architecture:
 - IBM Cloud Logs
 - IBM Event Notifications